tohyuting/tp/docs/DeveloperGuide.md

 ### Delete feature

-The `delete` feature will be elaborated in this section by its' functionality, the path execution with the aid of a sequence and an activity diagram.
+The `delete` feature will be elaborated in this section by its functionality, the path execution with the aid of a sequence and an activity diagram.
 The details of __DeleteCommand__'s class implementation and its interactions with associated objects will also be discussed.

 #### What Delete Feature does